State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

 Results are presented in \Figref{fig:RecognitionResult} and \Figref{fig:RecognitionResultState10}.
-The $x$-axis represents Precision, Recall, and {\it f}-measure, and the $y$-axis represents the score.
-The left, middle and right bars represent the results of HSMM, IS-HSMM, and \Mod{ILP-HSMM}, respetively. \Figref{fig:RecognitionResult} shows the results obtained when the number of states is 5, and \Figref{fig:RecognitionResultState10} presents the results obtained when the number of states is 10.
+The $x$-axis {shows} Precision, Recall, and {\it f}-measure{.
+The} $y$-axis {shows} the score.
+The left, middle{,} and right bars {respectively} present the results of HSMM, IS-HSMM, and ILP-HSMM. \Figref{fig:RecognitionResult} shows the results obtained when the number of states is {five}, and \Figref{fig:RecognitionResultState10} presents the results obtained when the number of states is {ten}.
 Both results are the average scores of five repetitions.
-The results showed that both the proposed model\Mod{s} IS-HSMM and \Mod{ILP-HSMM} have higher recognition performance than HSMM.
-By comparing the results of IS-HSMM and \Mod{ILP-HSMM}, the scores of {\it f}-measure are similar, but the scores of recall and precision differ.
-IS-HSMM has a higher score for recall, but it has lower score for precision than \Mod{ILP-HSMM}.
-In the next section, we analyze the performance of IS-HSMM and \Mod{ILP-HSMM} in detail.
-Finally, comparison of the two results obtained when the numbers of states are 5 and 10 shows that the recognition performance can be higher depending on the number of states increasing.
+The results show that both the proposed models IS-HSMM and ILP-HSMM have higher recognition performance than HSMM.
+By comparing the results of IS-HSMM and ILP-HSMM, the scores of {\it f}-measure are similar, but the scores of recall and precision differ.
+IS-HSMM has a higher score for recall, but it has lower score for precision than ILP-HSMM. {T}he next section {presents detailed analysis of} the performance{s} of IS-HSMM and ILP-HSMM.
+Finally, comparison of the two results obtained when the numbers of states are {five} and {ten} shows that the recognition performance can be higher depending on the number of states increasing.